toxinu/sushi/README.rst

 - Create template for everything based on Jinja2
 - Deploy the same everytime
 - Make specific recipe for Flask, Django, ...
-- Use helpers to not waste time
+- Use helpers (plugins) to not waste time
 - Auto ``git init`` your package

 Sushi support helper(extensions) and there are easy to create.
 There are already some extension, like ``git``.